Stephanie Rice

 Stephanie Louise Rice, (born 17 June 1988) is an Australian former competitive swimmer.
 She won three gold medals at the 2008 Summer Olympics in Beijing, and was awarded the Medal of the Order of Australia on 26 January 2009.

-On 9 April 2014, she confirmed her retirement.
+On 9 April 2014, she confirmed her retirement from swimming.
+In early 2024, Rice announced her conversion to Christianity.

 Career

 Rice was the gold medallist in the 200-metre individual medley at the 2006 Commonwealth Games in Melbourne, Australia, where she defeated Olympians Brooke Hanson and Lara Carroll in a time of 2:12.90, a personal best by 1.19 seconds.
 She also won the 400-metre individual medley.

 2007 World Championships

 Rice won bronze in the 200- and 400-metre individual medleys.
 In the 200-metre final, she recorded a time of 2:11.42, a second below the previous Australian record, behind American Katie Hoff in 2:10.13, and Kirsty Coventry of Zimbabwe, who claimed second place.
 In the 400-metre final, Rice recorded a new personal best time of 4:41.19, shaving 0.54 of a second off her previous best.